ansas/ebay-rest-api/docs/Api/ScheduleApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $scheduleTemplateId = 'scheduleTemplateId_example'; // string | The ID of the template to retrieve.
-If you do not know the schedule_template_id, refer to the documentation or use the getScheduleTemplates method to find the available schedule templates.
+If you do not know the <strong>schedule_template_id</strong>, refer to the documentation or use the <strong>getScheduleTemplates</strong> method to find the available schedule templates.

 try {
     $result = $apiInstance->getScheduleTemplate($scheduleTemplateId);